n8n-io/n8n-docs/docs/ocr/overview.md

 ---
 title: "Overview"
 date: "2021-07-05"
+description: This part will give you an overview over the OCR server API we are offering connected to the cloudintegration.eu platform.
+We will explain all 5 different parts the OCR Server consists of in detail.
+tags:
+  - OCR Server
+  - API
+  - transform regular documents into OCR'd ones
 ---

 This part will give you an overview over the OCR server API we are offering connected to the cloudintegration.eu platform.